morawski-dev/brand-pulse/README.md

 npm run build
 ```

-> Note: the backend controller/service test suite is currently a work in progress and partially red (test-harness configuration, not production-code failures) — see `docs/SESSION_NOTES.md`.
-Stabilizing it is a tracked task.
+> The full backend test suite is green (312 tests).
+Integration tests use Testcontainers PostgreSQL, so Docker must be running.

 ## Project Structure